tzatushevskaya/ai_interlocutor/README.md

 - Error Handling: The application gracefully handles and reports errors, such as unsupported audio formats or failure in any processing stage.

-This Python application automates the conversion of speech to text, processes the text through a preconfigured GPT model acting as a specific expert, converts the GPT's textual response back to speech, and finally plays the resulting audio.

 ## Prerequisites

 This project requires a Linux operating system to run.